-Joints in the perimeter of such separating wall or floor-ceiling assemblies shall be acoustically sealed with a permanent resilient material approved for such purpose.
-The separating wall or floorceiling assembly shall extend completely to and be sealed to another separating assembly or an exterior wall, roof or floor assembly.
+R331.1.1 Perimeter joints.
+Joints in the perimeter of such separating wall or floor-ceiling assembly shall be acoustically sealed with a permanent resilient material approved for the purpose.
+The separating wall or floor-ceiling assembly shall extend completely to and be sealed to another separating assembly or an exterior wall, roof or floor assembly.

-Conduits, ducts, pipes and vents within such wall or floorceiling assemblies causing vibration shall be reasonably isolated from the building construction at points of support by means of resilient sleeves, mounts or underlayments.
-All other openings through which such conduits, ducts, pipes or vents pass shall have the excess opening fully sealed with insulative and permanently resilient materials approved for such purpose.
+R331.1.2 Penetrations.
+Conduits, ducts, pipes and vents within the wall or floor-ceiling assembly causing vibration shall be reasonably isolated from the building construction at points of support by means of resilient sleeves, mounts or underlayments.
+All other openings through which such conduits, ducts, pipes or vents pass shall have the excess opening fully sealed with insulative and permanently resilient materials approved for the purpose.

-Design and materials for sound transmission control shall not impair the fire-resistive integrity of separating walls or floorceiling assemblies required to be of fire-resistive construction.
+R331.1.3 Fire-resistance ratings.
+Design and materials for sound transmission control shall not impair the fire-resistance rating of separating walls or floor-ceiling assemblies required to be of fire-resistance-rated construction.

-R328.2 Airborne sound.
+R331.2 Airborne sound.
 Airborne sound insulation for wall and floor-ceiling assemblies shall meet a Sound Transmission Class (STC) rating of 45 when tested in accordance with ASTM E 90.

+R331.2.1 Outlet boxes.
 Electrical outlet boxes shall not be placed back-to-back and shall be offset by not less than 12 inches (305 mm) from outlets in the opposite wall surface.
-The back and sides of boxes shall be sealed with one-eighth-inch resilient sealant and backed by a minimum of 2-inch thick material fiber insulation or approved equivalent.
+The back and sides of boxes shall be sealed with $\frac{1}{2}$ inch resilient sealant and backed by a minimum of 2 inch thick mineral fiber insulation or approved equivalent.

-R328.3 Structural-borne sound.
-Floor/ceiling assemblies between dwelling units or between a dwelling unit and a public or service area within a structure shall have an Impact Insulation Class (IIC) rating of not less than 50 when tested in accordance with ASTM E 492.
+R331.3 Structural-borne sound.
+Floor-ceiling assemblies between dwelling units or between a dwelling unit and a public or service area within a structure shall have an Impact Insulation Class (IIC) rating of not less than 50 when tested in accordance with ASTM E 492.
 Floor covering may be included in the assembly to obtain the required ratings.